exokitxr/exokit/README.md

 #### Why?

-The web is imporant.
+The web is important.
 The most important part of the web is that it's open.
 The web is not open if you need to be a genius to build a web browser.

 Despite modern browsers being nominally open source, their code is impenetrable.
 You've probably never compiled a web browser, and almost certainly never added things.
 Despite the amount of time you spend in a browser.